Exact top-quark mass dependence in hadronic Higgs production: Calculation

 It is not difficult to convince oneself that $\langle M^{(1)}_{\text{exact}} | M^{(2)}_{\text{exact}} \rangle \big|_{\text{regulated}}$ is devoid of soft and collinear singularities.
 We use an analogous expression for the $qg \to qH$ process with:

 instead of $\langle P_{gg}^{(0)}(z) \rangle$, while there is no splitting-function contribution in the $q\bar{q} \to gH$ case.
 The regulated amplitudes for the three processes are illustrated in Fig.~\ref{fig:amplitudes}.
 Notice that the amplitudes for the first two processes are still singular in the collinear limit, but these singularities are integrable and occur very close to the edge of the phase space.
-We account for them by extrapolation with a logarithmic ansatz $\sim \ln \hat{t} + \text{const}$.
+In order to obtain a reliable inclusive phase-space integral, we approximate the regulated amplitudes in the limit $\hat{t} \to 0$ with the ansatz $a \ln |{\hat{t}}| + b$, for each value of $z$, and fit the coefficients to the available numerical values of the amplitudes at $|{\hat{t}}| > |{\hat{t}_0}|$.
+The ansatz is subsequently integrated analytically in the region $0 > |{\hat{t}}| > |{\hat{t}_0}|$.
+The uncertainty of the procedure is estimated by using the more general ansatz, $a \ln |{\hat{t}}| + b + c \hat{t} \ln |{\hat{t}}| + d \hat{t}$.

 Having the amplitudes for all contributions at hand, it is necessary to actually integrate them in order to obtain the cross section contributions.
 Since the effect of the top-quark mass beyond the heavy-top limit is expected to be small, we directly evaluate the difference of the cross sections at each phase-space point: